All articles

 Are Alibaba listings from Chinese disposable tableware sellers usually direct factories?

 In most categories, no. Alibaba's top-ranked listings for 'custom chopsticks wholesale' or 'disposable cutlery China' are dominated by Southern Chinese trading companies that aggregate spec requests across many buyers and place pooled orders with Northern factories.
-Some listings are genuine factory listings — usually identifiable by older account age, factory-floor photos with consistent backgrounds across product categories, and a verified business license matching a Northern province registration.
+Some listings are genuine factory listings — usually identifiable by older account age, consistent factory-floor photos across product categories, and supplier records that match a Northern production base.

 Read next